David HarneskSenior Lecturer

 - Economic Geography, climate change, Energy, Ecology, Geopolitics, Indigenous struggles, Sustainability Science, Emancipatory Social Science

-My research covers a variety of sustainability studies-related themes, mainly focusing on climate change and land-use change, but also covering methodological development within the field of Sustainability Science.
-Meaningful climate change mitigation and the resolution of environmental degradation often involves tackling major social structural and institutional barriers, an understanding which has informed my choice of theory and methodology over the years.
-I approach these diverse nature-society interactions through problem-driven interdisciplinary research, drawing on theories from geography and sociology, and the natural sciences (such as ecology and thermodynamics), to develop solutions-oriented research outcomes.
+My research covers a variety of sustainability studies-related themes: mainly multi-scalar drivers of climate change and land-use change, and methodological development within sustainability science.
+My work often relates the mode of social structures and institutions to the development of concrete environmental problems.
+I approach diverse nature-society interactions through problem-driven interdisciplinary research, drawing on social theory and natural science, to develop solutions-oriented research outcomes on sustainability issues.

-My PhD focused on the North-South dynamics in the geographies of transport energy: the case of EU biofuels.
-Within a sustainability science frame, I drew on critical realism, emancipatory social science, and a mixed methods approach to examine the complex interdependencies of energy and geography across three interconnected analytical domains: geopolitics, energy markets and energy landscapes.
+My PhD analyzed North-South dynamics in the geographies of transport energy via the case of EU biofuels.
+Within a sustainability science frame, I drew on critical realism, emancipatory social science, and a mixed methods approach to examine the interdependencies of energy and geography across three interconnected analytical domains: geopolitics, energy markets and energy landscapes.
 My thesis provided a systematic diagnosis and critique of the major social and environmental claims of EU biofuel regulation, and proceeded to discuss viable alternatives and achievable transformations that could address the concerns raised in the critique.
 You can find my dissertation here, its English press release here, and its Swedish press release here.
-My reserch has also covered the social structural and institutional conditions under which Sámi struggles over land are unfoldning with an interest in their wider implications for the ecological conditions for reindeer husbandry.

 Since 2012 I have been teaching and supervising master - and undergraduate students in a variety of courses at Lund University.
 These include:

 - Climate, Science and Society (MSc)

 - Gender and Sustainability in Theory and Everyday Life (MSc)

 Over the years I have also tought in many other courses: Urban & Rural Systems and Sustainability; Popular Culture and Sustainability; Economy and Sustainability; Environmental Studies and Sustainability Science: Master’s Thesis; Energy and Sustainability; Governance of Sustainability; Historical Aspects of Development; Gender, Global Development, and Postcolonialism; Social Science Lab; Methods for Climate Risk Management; Environmental Science: Industrial Environmental Economics, and; Environmental Science: Instruments for preventative environmental protection.

 Recent research outputs